the-galah-survey/the-galah-survey.github.io/contact/join_galah.md

 The ExT may also approve participation in specific GALAH projects of persons outside the GALAH team, on request from a team member.
 External collaborators may be granted access to the database for the duration of the specific project, and can become first-tier authors on a GALAH paper resulting from such a joint project.
 Finally, the ExT reserves the right to invite individual experts with particular skills from outside Australia to join membership.

 Do you want to join GALAH?
-If so, contact the Executive Team at [galah-ext@aao.gov.au](galah-ext@aao.gov.au).
+If so, contact the Executive Team at [galah-ext@datacentral.org.au](mailto:galah-ext@datacentral.org.au).
 Please include your affiliation and current position, in addition to a short description of your interest in and possible contributions to the survey.